Rightly Dividing the Word of Truth

 If we don’t receive what we pray for that doesn’t necessarily mean we lack faith!
 Lack of faith is not the only reason that we may not receive our requests.

 Three answers to prayer: yes, no, not now.
-1 John 5:14-15 “And this is the confidence that we have in him, that, if we ask any thing according to his will, he heareth us: 15 And if we know that he hear us, whatsoever we ask, we know that we have the petitions that we desired of him.”
+1 John 5:14-15 “And this is the confidence that we have in him, that, if we ask any thing according to HIS WILL, he heareth us: 15 And if we know that he hear us, whatsoever we ask, we know that we have the petitions that we desired of him.”
+[Emphasis added]

 Our requests must be in line with His will.
 “Nothing lies beyond the reach of prayer, except that which lies outside the will of God.”

 1 John 3:22 “And whatsoever we ask, we receive of him, because we keep his commandments, and do those things that are pleasing in his sight.”